External attack surface management

-Uncover your digital footprint like a hacker would and reduce application attack surface with quantified risk scoring
+Uncover your known and unknown digital assets like a hacker would and reduce application risks with quantified attack surface exposure

 Mapping your web application attack surface

-External facing applications provide crucial revenue streams and are a main source for connecting you with your customer base.
+External facing applications provide crucial revenue streams and are the main source for connecting you with your customer base.
 However, they can become a source of exploitation for hackers if they contain vulnerabilities.
-With application development evolving at high speed, security teams must understand the attack vectors that hackers could use to enter the system.
+With application development evolving at high speed, security leaders must understand the attack vectors and unknown assets that hackers could use to enter the system.

-Our web application threat assessment tool is the only solution to provide continuous visibility of your attack surface and a risk scorecard to pinpoint potential security flaws in your application ecosystem.
-The tool enables organizations to visualize their risk exposure against the most common entry points in application attacks and highlight risk areas that require immediate attention or further risk assessment.
+Our external attack surface management tool is the only solution to provide real time visibility of your application attack surface whilst pinpointing potential cyber risks in your digital ecosystem.
+The tool enables organizations to visualize their security exposure against the most common entry points for application attacks and highlight areas that require immediate attention for effective risk management.

 Using HTTP websites without encryption and unsecured redirects can expose your sensitive data to hackers and lead to credential stuffing.
 Identify if correct authentication exists and apply restriction controls to prevent unauthorized access